 unlabel all residues when background is clicked; see also label

-move label move 2D label; see also 2dlabels bond rotation adjust torsion angle (original position not retained); see also torsion contour level adjust volume data threshold level; see also volume move planes show different planes of volume data; see also volume place marker place marker (details...) connect markers select and link successively clicked markers play map series play volume series; see also vseries none no assignment tug drag atoms and apply OpenMM dynamics while button is held down (details...); original coordinates not retained minimize jiggle residue and its neighbors with OpenMM dynamics while button is held down (details...); original coordinates not retained swapaa “mutate” and label the amino acid residue under the mouseclick, with vertical drag cycling through the 20 standard types in arbitrary conformations; original sidechain not retained zone limit atomic and volume data display to a zone around the clicked residue (details...)
+move label move 2D label; see also 2dlabels bond rotation adjust torsion angle (original position not retained); see also torsion contour level adjust volume data threshold level; see also volume move planes show volume data outline box and adjust region size by dragging any face, or move through planes when only a single plane (per axis) is shown; see also volume place marker place marker (details...) connect markers select and link successively clicked markers play map series play volume series; see also vseries none no assignment tug drag atoms and apply OpenMM dynamics while button is held down (details...); original coordinates not retained minimize jiggle residue and its neighbors with OpenMM dynamics while button is held down (details...); original coordinates not retained swapaa “mutate” and label the amino acid residue under the mouseclick, with vertical drag cycling through the 20 standard types in arbitrary conformations; original sidechain not retained zone limit atomic and volume data display to a zone around the clicked residue (details...) windowing adjust volume data thresholds collectively: vertical motion adjusts window level (moves all thresholds in parallel to higher or lower values), horizontal motion adjusts window width (moves thresholds symmetrically farther apart or closer together); the dominant type of motion wins out, i.e., a diagonal movement will not change both level and width